What Is Form FL-142? The Schedule of Assets and Debts Explained

 5. Vehicles, Boats, and Trailers

-List all vehicles including cars, trucks, motorcycles, recreational vehicles, boats, and trailers.
-Include the year, make, model, current fair market value, and any outstanding loan balance.
-Kelley Blue Book or a similar valuation source is generally acceptable for standard vehicles.
+List all vehicles with year, make, model, current fair market value, and outstanding loan balance.

 7. Stocks, Bonds, and Investment Accounts